How to Connect PHP Websites to a MySQL Database

 Example PHP MySQL connection string

-This connect string will look in a database (your_dbusername), find a particular table (your_tablename), and then list all values in that table for a field (i.e. column) you specify (your_field).
+This connection string will search a database (your_dbusername), locate a specific table (your_tablename), and then enumerate all values in that table for a designated field (i.e., column) that you specify (your_field).

 <?php